 It should be installed between waist and shoulder level, at a location where there is no cold draft and not too close from the hot air outlet; this is to ensure a proper room temperature reading.
 The thermostat controller is connected to the heater with a 6 pins connector and the controller is attached to the wall with two screws:

 6- Connect the heater to 12V power

 BEFORE CONNECTING THE 12V POWER, THE THERMOSTAT CONTROLLER MUST BE INSTALLED FIRST.
-If not, the heater blows an internal fuse and become unusable (the motherboard has to be replaced!)
+If not, the heater blows an internal fuse and the fuse has to be replaced.

 Not sure how to wire it?
 Make sure to read our Electrical System Design article!

 Note: A 5 amp fuse is required at the fuse block

 Always turn on propane BEFORE starting the unit!
 If not, you could get a “Gas Lockout” fault and the gas lockout procedure has to be performed (refer to the manual).

 Gas Lockout Procedure:

 - First rotate the temperature knob to MAX.